jasmine/jasmine.github.io/_faq/general/002_versions.md

 ---
-question: How does Jasmine get versioned?
+question: How is Jasmine versioned?
 slug: versions
 ---